Monday, February 14, 2011

 The Philadelphia-area native started his career with the Philadelphia Athletics, and ended his life as general manager of the Philadelphia Phillies.
 Sadly, in that role, he was a major and enthusiastic part of the Phillies' hideous attitude on race relations.
 Nevertheless, his pitching made him a deserving member of the Hall of Fame.
 The Yankees have never put him in Monument Park, nor retired a number for him.
 He played in the era before numbers were worn, then, when it was a new phenomenon, he didn't have a regular number, wearing 11, 12 and 16 at various times.

 9. Rich "Goose" Gossage, 1978-83.
-His bulk, his fearsome stare (later augmented with a nasty Fu Manchu mustache), his blinding speed and his willingness to pitch inside made him the first truly intimidating modern reliever.
-Honed his craft with the Chicago White Sox, then spent one year with the Pittsburgh Pirates, giving Yankee Fans a taste of what was to come by pitching in that retina-burning Pirate black-and-gold uniform at the old Yankee Stadium in the 1977 All-Star Game.
+His bulk, his fearsome stare (later augmented with a nasty biker mustache), his blinding speed and his willingness to pitch inside made him the 1st truly intimidating modern reliever.
+He honed his craft with the Chicago White Sox, then spent a year with the Pittsburgh Pirates, giving Yankee Fans a taste of what was to come by pitching in that retina-burning Pirate black-and-gold uniform at the old Yankee Stadium in the 1977 All-Star Game.

-In 1978, he got off to a rough start in Pinstripes, but straightened out to become the first pitcher ever to throw the final out of a Division Title clincher (the AL East Playoff against the Red Sox, a.k.a. the Boston Tie Party), a Pennant clincher (Game 4 of the ALCS against the Kansas City Royals) and a World Series clincher (Game 6 against the Los Angeles Dodgers).
+In 1978, he got off to a rough start in Pinstripes, but straightened out to become the 1st pitcher ever to throw the final out of a Division Title clincher (the AL East Playoff against the Red Sox, a.k.a. the Bucky Dent Game, a.k.a. the Boston Tie Party), a Pennant clincher (Game 4 of the ALCS against the Kansas City Royals) and a World Series clincher (Game 6 against the Los Angeles Dodgers).

 Unfortunately, bad trades and injuries -- including the plane-crash death of Thurman Munson in 1979 -- made 1978 his only ring season, although he was sensational in helping the Yankees win the 1981 Pennant.
 He moved on to help the San Diego Padres win a Pennant in 1984.
 He's finally in the Hall of Fame, although the Yankees have not yet retired his Number 54 or given him a Monument Park Plaque.

 8. Waite Hoyt, 1921-30.
-Brooklyn native, first native New Yorker to be a Hall-of-Fame quality Yankee.
-And another that Red Sox owner Harry Frazee sent to the Pinstripes, like the Babe.
+A Brooklyn native, he was the 1st native New Yorker to be a Hall-of-Fame quality Yankee.
+He was another that Red Sox owner Harry Frazee sent to the Pinstripes, like the Babe.
 Hoyt knew how important the Babe was, particularly to ballplayers' salaries: "Every kid, when he goes to bed at night, should say, 'God bless Mommy, God bless Daddy, and God bless Babe Ruth.'"

-Won 237 games, 157 as a Yankee.
-Was a member of the Yankees' first 6 Pennant winners (1921, '22, '23, '26, '27 and '28) and first 3 World Champions (1923, '27 and '28).
+He won 237 games, 157 as a Yankee.
+He was a member of the Yankees' 1st 6 Pennant winners (1921, '22, '23, '26, '27 and '28) and 1st 3 World Champions (1923, '27 and '28).
 Had there been a Cy Young Award in his time, he, rather than Pennock, almost certainly would have won it in 1927 and '28.
-Appeared in the 1931 World Series for the Athletics, and was still a pretty good pitcher for the Pittsburgh Pirates in the mid-1930s.
-Finished his career with his hometown Dodgers.
+He appeared in the 1931 World Series for the Athletics, and was still a pretty good pitcher for the Pittsburgh Pirates in the mid-1930s.
+He finished his career with his hometown Dodgers.
 Later became a beloved broadcaster for the Cincinnati Reds.

-Hall of Fame.
+He is in the Hall of Fame.
 He is not in the Yankees' Monument Park, but the Reds elected him to their team Hall of Fame.
-Another player who was with the Yankees at the time numbers were first used in 1929, and wore both 11 and 12, neither of which is retired for him.
+He was another player who was with the Yankees at the time numbers were first used in 1929, and wore both 11 and 12, neither of which is retired for him.

 6. Andy Pettitte, 1995-2010.
 (Well, 1995-2003 and 2007-10.)
 "Average Andy"?
 No way.
-Won 240 games, 203 for the Yankees.
-Twice won 21 games in a season despite pitching in the Five-Man Rotation Era.
-Won more games as a Yankee lefty than any pitcher except for the one at Number 1 on this list.
-Career winning percentage .635.
-Won 7 games in Division Series play, 7 in the League Championship Series, and 5 in the World Series, including the 1998 and 2009 World Series clinchers, for a total of 19 postseason wins, the all-time record (18 of those for the Yankees, 1 during his sojourn with his hometown Houston Astros).
+He won 240 games, 203 for the Yankees.
+Twice, he won 21 games in a season despite pitching in the Five-Man Rotation Era.
+He won more games as a Yankee lefty than any pitcher except for the one at Number 1 on this list.
+He has a career winning percentage .635.
+He won 7 games in Division Series play, 7 in the League Championship Series, and 5 in the World Series, including the 1998 and 2009 World Series clinchers, for a total of 19 postseason wins, the all-time record (18 of those for the Yankees, 1 during his sojourn with his hometown Houston Astros).

 He'll be eligible for the Hall of Fame in January 2016.
 His Number 46 should be retired, and his Monument Park Plaque should already be on order.

 5. Vernon "Lefty" Gomez, 1930-42.
-Instead of the Red Sox, this came from the Yankees' unofficial "farm system" relationship with the Pacific Coast League's San Francisco Seals.
-Went 189-102, although his last solid season was at age 32.
-In 1934, went 26-5, and those 26 wins have not been matched by any Yankee pitcher since.
+Instead of the Red Sox, his acquisition came from the Yankees' unofficial "farm system" relationship with the Pacific Coast League's San Francisco Seals.
+He went 189-102, although his last solid season was at age 32.
+In 1934, he went 26-5, and those 26 wins have not been matched by any Yankee pitcher since.
 (Don Newcombe's 27 in 1956 mark the only time any New York-based pitcher has matched or surpassed it since.)
-Probably would have won the Cy Young Award in 1932, '34 and '37.
-Holds the record for most career World Series games won without losing any, 6-0.
+He probably would have won the Cy Young Award in 1932, '34 and '37.
+He holds the record for most career World Series games won without losing any, 6-0.

-Hall of Fame, Monument Park.
-Wore Number 11 for most of his Yankee career, although the number is not retired, not for him or for anyone else.
+He is in the Hall of Fame and Monument Park.
+He wore Number 11 for most of his Yankee career, although the number is not retired, not for him or for anyone else.

 3. Charles "Red" Ruffing, 1930-46.
-Can't blame Frazee for this one, he sold the Red Sox in 1923 and died in 1929.
-It was subsequent Sox ownership that traded Ruffing to the Yankees for Cedric Durst and, probably more important in that first full year of the Great Depression, $50,000 cash.
+Red Sox fans can't blame Frazee for this one, as he sold the team in 1923 and died in 1929.
+It was subsequent Sox ownership that traded Ruffing to the Yankees for Cedric Durst and, probably more important in that 1st full year of the Great Depression, $50,000 cash.
 It seemed like a good deal for the Sox at the time, as Ruffing went just 39-96 for some terrible teams... although his ERA+ was a not-particularly-bad 92.